cli/cli/docs/install_linux.md

 curl -sL https://raw.githubusercontent.com/wimpysworld/deb-get/main/deb-get | sudo -E bash -s install deb-get
 ```

-Then install Github CLI using the following command in terminal:
+Then install gh using the following command in terminal:

 ```bash
 deb-get install gh
 ```

-Once Github CLI is installed it can be kept upto date using:
+Once gh is installed it can be kept up to date using:

 ```bash
 deb-get update